-- market risk principally equity risk and currency risk;

-- persistency risk; and
+- market risk principally equity risk, and currency risk on overseas investment assets; - persistency risk (part of underwriting risk); and - expense risk (part of underwriting risk).

-- expense risk.

 These three risk categories represent c.89% of the pre-diversified regulatory capital requirement.
 The Group accepts these risks from a strategic perspective as they are integral to the business model.